-The CCPAB recognizes the positive impact that ADRC has had on the AB 109 population, but acknowledges that Sacramento County is so vast not everyone is able to easily access the locations of ADRC programs.
-CCPAB recommends considering expanding ADRCs to other locations in the County.
+While the ADRCs have had a positive impact on the AB 109 population, Sacramento County is so vast not everyone is able to easily access the locations of ADRC programs.
+The CCPAB recommends considering expanding ADRCs to other locations in the County.

-5. ADRC MENTAL HEALTH SERVICES
+5. ADRC Mental Health Services